Lalufu/p1-mqtt/README.md

-This project uses [Poetry](https://python-poetry.org/) for dependency management, and it's probably easiest to use this, Executing `poetry install --no-dev` followerd by `poetry run p1-mqtt` from the git checkout root should set up a venv, install the required dependencies into a venv and run the main program.
+This project uses [Poetry](https://python-poetry.org/) for dependency management, and it's probably easiest to use this, Executing `poetry install --no-dev` followed by `poetry run p1-mqtt` from the git checkout root should set up a venv, install the required dependencies into a venv and run the main program.

+Installation via pip into a venv is also possible with `pip install .` from the git checkout root.
+This will also create the executable scripts in the `bin` dir of the checkout.

 In case you want to do things manually, the main entry point into the program is `p1_mqtt/cli.py:p1_mqtt()`.